 Bells Mountain Trail is a 16.2 mile moderately trafficked out and back trail located near Yacolt, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from February until November.
+The trail is primarily used for hiking, trail running, horses, and mountain biking and is best used from February until November.
 Dogs and horses are also able to use this trail.

 From Moulton Falls, the trail begins with a one mile steep incline through lush forest.
 Towards the top of Bell's Mountain, the trail goes through a clear cut.
 The trail is well marked every half mile but there is a road crossing near the top of Bell's Mountain that is a bit hard to pick up.
 When you hit the road, turn left and follow the road around to the right for about 100 yards.
 There is a cairn where the trail picks up again.
 The trail continues along the slopes of Bell's Mountain and Spotted Dear Mountain and and then descends and runs along or near Cedar Creek until the end, which is just South of the Cold Creek Day Use Area.
 Many folks hike the entire 7.7 mile trail as a point-to-point and have someone pick them up at the Cold Creek Day Use Area.
 Others just do an out-and-back from Moulton Falls.
 Either way, it's a great hike with spectacular views!

 Loved this trail!
 Got in 15 miles out n back total.
 It was well maintained even with the terrible weather this winter.

 Ran this from moulton falls to the campground.
 Loved every step.